All about Wild Boar Fell

 Wild Boar Fell from Cotegill Bridge

-In all honesty this photo was taken the morning after my night out.
+In all honesty the above photo was taken the morning after my night out.
 When I arrived it was late in the day and the sun was to the west, behind Wild Boar Fell.
 Plus there were plenty of cars so setting up my tripod on the road wouldn’t have been very clever!
 I made a mental note to get the shot when I came down the morning after and this was the result.

 My chosen route was to go up the right hand side of the fell in the photo, camp on the plateau on top and then come down the left hand side via Swarth Fell.